Lugo: Sports

 The most popular and known professional team of the city is the basketball team CB Breogán, currently playing in Liga ACB, the first division in Spain, the team has played many seasons in Liga ACB the top Spanish basketball league.
 The team occupies the 9th position in the historical ranking of that league.

 Futsal is also popular in Lugo, represented by Azkar Lugo, which plays in Second División de Futsal, the Spanish second division.

-The football team of Lugo is CD Lugo, currently playing in Spanish Segunda División.
+The football team of Lugo is CD Lugo, currently playing in Spanish Primera Federación.

-The fifth stage of the 2016 Vuelta a España cycling race finished in Lugo.
+The fifth stage of the 2016 Vuelta a España cycling race finished in Lugo.The 13th stage of the 2024 Vuelta started in the city and ended on the Ancares mountains.